Freda Andreini, born October 5, 1934, in New Malden, England, passed away on March 12, 2020, at her home in Cambridge, Minnesota.

-Born Freda Christine Campbell, she grew up near London, England, with her sister Alison and her parents Alexander and Marjorie.
-Freda and her family struggled during World War II, experiencing air raids, V-1 rocket attacks, evacuations by train, and severe rationing.
-She graduated from Sutton High School near London and then went on to study medieval history at Kings College, University of London.
-After graduating she was accepted by the Grenfell Association, a medical missionary organization, to assist with their efforts in St. Anthony, Newfoundland.
-It was there that she met her husband, Paul Andreini (now deceased).
-They married in 1958 and eventually settled in Rochester, Minnesota, where they raised seven children.
+Christened Freda Christine Campbell, she grew up near London, England, with her younger sister Alison and her parents Alexander and Marjorie.
+She graduated from Sutton High School and went on to study at Kings College, University of London.
+After earning a BA degree in medieval studies, she was accepted for missionary work by the Grenfell Association, a medical missionary organization.
+Her missionary work took her St. Antony, Newfoundland where she met Paul Andreini, an American medical intern.
+They married in 1958 and moved to Rochester Minnesota where they raised seven children.

 To send flowers to the family or plant a tree in memory of Freda C. Andreini, please visit our floral store.